sahilr21727/03_Machine-leaning-Deep-learning/README.md

          - roc_auc_score
          - roc_curve
   5. 🔧**Hypertuning** \
-    - Enter parameters into algortthims using model list
+      - Add parameters into algortthims using model list
       - andomizedSearchCV
       - Then run algorithms
       - Plotting with the ROC AUC Curve